tqhuy2018/Casper-ObjectiveC-sdk/Docs/Usage.md

 In brief, this manual intend to do 2 things:

- Create 1 ObjectiveC Package, sample code can be found at this address:
+ Create 1 ObjectiveC Package that use "Casper ObjectiveC SDK" class and functions, sample code can be found at this address:

  https://github.com/hienbui9999/ObjectiveCPackageCallCasperSDK

- Create 1 ObjectiveC Project that call to that Package ObjectiveCPackageCallCasperSDK, sample code can be found at this address:
+ Create 1 ObjectiveC Project that call to that ObjectiveC Package above, sample code can be found at this address:

  https://github.com/hienbui9999/SampleCallToObjectiveCPackage2